AberDerBart/shoppinglist-cli/README.md

 ```$ python main.py```

+## Configuration

-For setting a default server and list, place a configfile like [config.example](config.example) in ~/.shoppingList/config
+For setting a default server and list, place a configuration file like [config.example](config.example) in ~/.shoppingList/config

+Offline caching can be configured using the cachedir parameter in the configuration file.
+If the parameter is omitted, no data is cached